- Getting Started

 When you click Create Personal Access Token, it will show you the personal access token for you to copy.
 Make sure the token does not expire.

 Security Tip!
-You can create a user with restricted access to limit the scope of the access token to only the repositories on which you want Screenshotbot to work.
+You can create a user with restricted access to limit the scope of the access token to individual repositories.

 On Screenshotbot, go to Settings -> GitLab.
 Here you need to provide the GitLab URL and the personal access token.